AndrewRoe34/AndrewRoe34/README.md

 ## fprintf(stdout, "Welcome!");

 Hey there!
 My name is Andrew Roe and I'm currently pursuing a degree in Computer Science from NC State University.
-I'm experienced in Object Oriented Analysis & Design, Data Structures & Algorithms, Java, JavaFX, C, and MySQL.
+I'm experienced in Object Oriented Analysis & Design, Data Structures & Algorithms, Java, C, and MySQL.

 ## AGILE Planner